 Since guitar chord charts are typically written for right-handed guitarists, they provide a challenge to left-handed players, who have to do a bit of re-visualization by flipping the chart around.
 If a given source doesn’t provide a left-handed version, you can download left-handed guitar chord charts online.

-The letter at the top of the chart is the name of the chord.
+The letter at the top of the chart is the name of the chord in the guitar chord diagram.

 The vertical lines on a guitar fingering chart represent the six strings of the guitar.
 The low E string (the thickest one) is on the left of the diagram, followed by the A, D, G, B and high E string, which is on the right of the diagram.

-The string names are sometimes noted at the bottom of the guitar chord chart.
+The string names are sometimes noted at the bottom of the guitar note chart.

 The horizontal lines on the chart represent the metal frets on the neck of the guitar.
 The top line will generally be bolded or marked by a double line, which indicates the guitar’s nut.
 Fret numbers are sometimes noted to the left of the sixth string.